fengshenyuan/move-to-the-mars/a-little-summary-about-daily-work.md

 * If some problems happend with a 3rd party library or framework, try find info and solutions on their official channel.
 * IMPORT: If new version or update availiable, try it first.
 * If official cannot solve the problems, try others.
-* Before we make sure our
+* Before we make sure ourself solution is OK.
+Add most general expection try-catch with the untest code to protect the production env from unexpected crash.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTcxNjQ5ODRdfQ==
+eyJoaXN0b3J5IjpbLTEwOTI2ODM5MDddfQ==
 -->